DWalz/sdi-25/docs/exercise20.md

 # Exercise 20: Creating a host with corresponding DNS entries

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise20) to view the solution in the repository.

 Since the creation of the `known_hosts` file and the `ssh`/`scp` wrappers is done in the `ssh_wrapper` module, the switch from IP based access to domain based access is simply a matter of exchanging the `server_hostname` input variable of the module.
 The module will then generate the right files in the right places with the correct `server_hostname` used: